 either workaholism or despair, and eventually cynicism and outrage, all of which attack social

-coherence, speculation requires active and presently intelligent means of eliminating its destabilizing
+coherence, speculation requires active and presently intelligent means of minimizing its destabilizing

-effects on the economy as a whole in favour of directing the energies and spare capital of speculative
+effects on the economy as a whole in favour of directing the energies and spare capital of trading and

 The key word in this concept of a smart financial transaction tax is, of course, 'deemed'.
 It raises the

 practical questions of (1) who would do the deeming and, just as important, (2) how?
 To answer these